Whitewater Federation of Women's Clubs

 UPCOMING EVENTS

-Ladies and Young Ladies Tea a Success
+Ladies and Young Ladies Tea

-April 26th, a fun and charming "Ladies and Young Ladies Tea" was held at Whitewater's beautiful Bassett house.
+April 26th, 2024 a fun and charming "Ladies and Young Ladies Tea" was held at Whitewater's beautiful Bassett house.
 Highlights included the elegant table settings and many colorful hats.
 Attendees played tea party games while enjoying delicious sandwiches and pastries served by women from the Delta Zeta Sorority.

 The Whitewater Federation of Women's Clubs puts on the annual event to raise funds for the preservation of the historic Bassett House.